Gromulus-Romulus/2022-Panama-ASV-Analysis/README.md

 * Installing `EcolUtils`: https://github.com/GuillemSalazar/EcolUtils

 You may also want to consider installing RStudio, since most of the code files are written in R markdown (`.Rmd` format).

+If you'd like to view the thesis I wrote, you can download on the U of O Scholars Bank (https://scholarsbank.uoregon.edu/xmlui/handle/1794/27369).
+I've also attached it to this repository for easy access.